QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 Thus, the limiting continuation value of continuation Ramsey planners is worse that the constant value attained by a constrained-to-constant $\mu_t$ Ramsey planner.

-Now let's write some code to generate and plot outcomes under our three timing protocols.
+Now let's write some code to  plot outcomes under our three timing protocols.

 ```{code-cell} ipython3
 def compute_v(clq, θs):